-The key motivation behind 90 percent of attacks, according to experts, is financial gain and espionage.
-Personal, payment and medical information are the most common types of data targeted by cybercriminals.
+The fundamental motivation behind 90 percent of attacks, according to experts, is financial gain and espionage.
+Personal, payment, and medical information are the most common types of data targeted by cybercriminals.

 Let’s look now at the top 7 motivations behind all cyber attacks.

 The driver behind the most active cybercrimes is a direct commercial gain.
 The hackers behind the infamous Dyre malware have earned very substantial revenue from targeted organizations, losing between USD 500,000 and USD 1.5 million.
 Ransomware is a typical profit-driven attack that is in use today.
 In a recent ransomware attack, a US-based healthcare institution reportedly paid about $17,000 in Bitcoin to cybercriminals for the keys needed to decrypt their hijacked drives.
 The hackers target several systems instead of infecting a single machine.
 Notably, infringements of retail point-of-sale (PoS) malware were responsible for the theft of millions of debit and credit card information that is often then offered for online sale.

 Hacktivists such as the Anonymous Collective are politically or socially motivated.
 Most nation-state actors are driven by political motivation.
 Some government organizations that operate in the field, such as the US Army Cyber Command, are widely recognized, but the traditional espionage groups and agencies have also probably become cyber operations in many nation-states.
 These attackers, whether employees of the government or contractors employed, are likely to be well managed, well organized, and resource-based.
 Politically motivated attackers are seeking, mainly, secret or sensitive information of some kind, but, especially in times of heightened tensions or military conflict, sabotage is another genuine objective.
 The states can also carry out attacks aimed at damaging the economy of another nation.